 - File a report and get a case number.
 A detective will contact you about the case.

-- Should you choose to remain in your present relationship, your safety is extremely important.
-Consider keeping an emergency bag packed with clothing, money, emergency telephone numbers and/or toys for children.
+- Should you choose to remain in your present situation, your safety is extremely important.
+Consider keeping an emergency bag packed with clothing, money, emergency phone numbers and toys for children.

-- Make copies of the restraining order, so you, family members, friends, neighbors and your employer can be aware of the situation.
+- Make copies of the restraining order, so you, family members, friends, neighbors, school officials and your employer can be aware of the situation.
 If you have the restraining order BEFORE you call the police, give a copy to the officer.

-- Keep a record of all violations of the terms of the TRO or EPO.
+- Keep a record of all violations of the terms of the restraining order.
 Keep it in a secure place.
 Report all violations to the detective in charge of your case.